Vladimir Lenin: In the international communist movement

-According to Lenin biographer David Shub, writing in 1965, it was Lenin's ideas and example that "constitutes the basis of the Communist movement today."
-Socialist states following Lenin's ideas appeared in various parts of the world during the 20th century.
+After Lenin's death, Stalin's administration established Marxism–Leninism, an ideology that came to be interpreted differently by contending factions in the communist movement.
+According to Lenin biographer David Shub, writing in 1965, it was Lenin's ideas and example that "constitutes the basis of the Communist movement today".
+Communist states claiming they followed Lenin's ideas appeared in various parts of the world during the 20th century, forming variants such as Stalinism, Maoism, Juche, Ho Chi Minh Thought, and Castroism.
 Writing in 1972, the historian Marcel Liebman stated that "there is hardly any insurrectionary movement today, from Latin America to Angola, that does not lay claim to the heritage of Leninism."

-After Lenin's death, Stalin's administration established an ideology known as Marxism–Leninism, a movement that came to be interpreted differently by various contending factions in the communist movement.
-After being forced into exile by Stalin's administration, Trotsky argued that Stalinism was a debasement of Leninism, which was dominated by bureaucratism and Stalin's own personal dictatorship.
-Marxism–Leninism was adapted to many of the 20th century's most prominent revolutionary movements, forming into variants such as Stalinism, Maoism, Juche, Ho Chi Minh Thought, and Castroism.
-Conversely, many later Western communists, such as Manuel Azcárate and Jean Ellenstein, who were involved in the Eurocommunist movement, expressed the view that Lenin and his ideas were irrelevant to their own objectives, thereby embracing a Marxist but not Marxist–Leninist perspective.
+Conversely, many later Western communists expressed the view that Lenin and his ideas were irrelevant to their own objectives.